 One found dead after fire in Bentonville home

-BENTONVILLE -- Police and fire officials are conducting a joint investigation into a fatal structure fire early Monday morning, according to a news release.
+BENTONVILLE -- Police and fire officials are working on a joint investigation into a fatal structure fire early Monday morning, according to a news release.

-Page said no one was transported from the scene and added the investigation is ongoing.
+Page said no one was taken from the scene and added the investigation is ongoing.

 ADVERTISEMENT